ARE YOU A DISABLED VETERAN?

 7. Your dependents may be eligible for benefits under CHAMPVA.
 CHAMPVA is a health benefits program in which the VA shares the cost of certain healthcare and supplies.
 To qualify, a dependent must be a spouse or child of a veteran who is permanently and totally disabled as a result of service connected disabilities.
 For more information, call the Health Administration Center in Denver, Colorado, at 1-800-733-8387; and

 8. If you can answer “yes” to the following questions you may be eligible to have your government life insurance premiums waived:

 a.
 Do you have an active government life insurance policy?

 b.
 Do you currently pay premiums for your government life insurance policy?

 c.
 Are you considered to be unemployable, or are you rated 100% disabled by the VA?

 d.
 Were you under age 65 when you became unable to work or 100% disabled?

 For more information on waiving your government life insurance premiums, call the VA Insurance Center at 1-800-669-8477.

-If you are a disabled veteran who needs help navigating the VA appeal process or needs help evaluating the benefits you may be entitled to receive, call the experienced attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law serves veterans across the gulf coast, including Alabama, Florida, Louisiana, and Mississippi.
+If you are a disabled veteran who needs help navigating the VA appeal process or needs help evaluating the benefits you may be entitled to receive, call the experienced attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
+Gardberg & Kemmerly, P.C. serves veterans across the gulf coast, including Alabama, Florida, Louisiana, and Mississippi.